zhangjk95/MahjongAI/README.md

 **Requirements:** Visual Studio 2015

-1. Download source code
+1. Download source code.

 		git clone https://github.com/zhangjk95/Tenhou-Client.git

 2. Copy `Tenhou\App.config.example` to `Tenhou\App.config` and edit it.
-(Instructions are included in the example)
+(Instructions are included in the example.)
 3. Open the solution with Visual Studio 2015.
 4. Switch the Build Configuration to **Release**.
 (The program may be slow in Debug mode and exceed the time limit when making dicisions.)
 5. Build and Run!